Frequently Asked Questions

 On the part of the university, we have prepared ourselves intensively for the time in which Covid-19 will form the framework of all our operations.
 At the same time, however, we would like to ask for your help and that every one of you takes personal responsibility.
 This will ensure that we can continue to operate smoothly and safely in the winter semester, in spite of the circumstances.

-The following documents will provide additional information:
+The following documents will provide additional information (as of September 2020):

 - Safe-FH Presentation